Azure/terraform-azure-mdc-defender-plans-azure/README.md

  These examples are tested against every PR with the E2E test.

 ### <u>Disable plans</u>
-To disable plans execute `terraform apply` command while status is equal to false.
+* To disable all plans execute `terraform destroy` command.

-Then, execute `terraform destroy`, to destroy all the extensions (dissociate policies and rules).
+* To disable a specific plan, remove the plan name from mdc_plans_list var and execute `terraform apply` command.

 ## Pre-Commit & Pr-Check & Test
 ### Configurations

 - [Configure Terraform for Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure)